 Nose Piercing Aftercare

 Just like a tattoo, a nose piercing is an open wound that requires routine and safe aftercare.
-The risks for nose piercings are even greater thanks to its location in the area between your upper lip and your eyebrows.
+The risks for nose piercings are even greater thanks to their location in the area between your upper lip and your eyebrows.
 Because the veins in this area are connected to your sinus cavity, any problem in this area could be serious.
 The most likely issues stemming from improper aftercare are bleeding, loose jewelry, scarring, or an infection.

 To make sure the healing process goes as smoothly as possible, wash your hands before you touch your piercing or jewelry.
 Don’t soak your piercing in any water (other than saline solution) until it’s fully healed.
 This means you should stay away from swimming pools, hot tubs, saunas, and baths during the healing period.
-Be sure to also avoid moving your jewelry during healing—you may accidentally reopen the wound and slow down healing or even cause an infection.

-The time it will take your nose piercing to fully heal depends on the location just as much as it does on your aftercare.
+The time it will take for your nose piercing to fully heal depends on the location just as much as it does on your aftercare.
 A nostril piercing takes roughly three to six months to heal, depending on the thickness and type of jewelry.
 A septum piercing (placed in the soft connective tissue that lies between the nostrils), however, will heal in closer to two to four months, as there is less tissue between your nostrils for your body to reconstruct.

-How to Properly Clean a Nose Piercing
+How to Safely Clean a Nose Piercing

 To make your own salt soak, mix a teaspoon of non-iodized sea salt with a quart of distilled water.